AliceLR/megazeux/contrib/rad/README.md

 original version of this playback code, and .RAD music releases by Reality:
 <https://www.3eality.com/productions/reality-adlib-tracker>.

-Special thanks to zzo38 for finding and reporting several of these bugs.
+Thanks to Reality for the original software and to zzo38 for finding and reporting several of these bugs.

 -Lachesis